rindangchi/PacFood-Study-Case/README.md

 | orders                |            |            |          |                   |                   |              |              |              |  1:N             |  1:N             |
 | order_detail          |            |            |          |                   |                   |              |              |              |                  |                  |
 | order_status_log      |            |            |          |                   |                   |              |              |              |                  |                  |

+#### Entity Relationship Diagram

+After define tables, fields, and relationship among the tables, the next step is to create Entity Relationship Diagram (ERD).
+In this case ERD is created using lucidchart.